Uniform density in matroids, matrices and graphs: Real representable matroids

 Combining Theorem \ref{th: real UD matroids have determinantal measures} and Lemma \ref{lemma: point in the polytope is diagonal of matrix}, we find:

 \projectionRepresentation

 \begin{proof} (Proof of forward direction.)
 Let $M$ be a strictly uniformly dense real matroid of size $n$ and rank $k$.
 By Theorem \ref{th: real UD matroids have determinantal measures}, $M$ has a representation $X$ such that the determinantal measure $\mu_X:\mathcal{B}\ni B\mapsto \det(X_B)^2$ is $E$-uniform.
-Let $T=T(X)=X^T(XX^T)^{-1}X$ be the corresponding projection representation and observe that
+Let $T=T(X)=X^T(XX^T)^{-1}X$ be the corresponding projection representation and observe, by multiplicativity of the determinant, that